MegaGlest/megaglest-source/docs/README.release-management.txt

 MG_VERSION=3.6.0.2

-*Note: Please ensure the MG_VERSION variable matches the version set in the MegaGlest binary, thius can be checked by running: ./megaglest --version It is possible to have the mg-version.sh script NOT match the binary in cases where we are releasing binary compatible updates to the archives in which case we typically use a forth digit in the version # (as seen above)
+*Note: Please ensure the MG_VERSION variable matches the version set in the MegaGlest binary, this can be checked by running: ./megaglest --version It is possible to have the mg-version.sh script NOT match the binary in cases where we are releasing binary compatible updates to the archives in which case we typically use a forth digit in the version # (as seen above)